Real Tools. Real Code. Real Fun.

 While we do not currently offer financial aid, upon registration you will have the option to make three monthly payments to reserve your spot.
 Yes, we have need based and diversity based scholarships available.
 Check out our scholarships page for more information.

 Our classes are all taught by experienced educators and developers.
 Each teacher has gone through extensive training in front and back end development and an in-person bootcamp on computer science pedagogy.
 We have a co-teaching model in our classes, which means that every course has two teachers - we do our best to pair an experienced teacher with an experienced developer.

 Our classes never exceed a 10:1 student to instructor ratio.
 It's important to us that all of our students are able to receive the individualized attention they need throughout our programs.

 I attended idTech camp or Digital Media Academy.
 What makes your classes different at Upperline?

-What does a typical day in Upperline's summer classes look like?
+What does a typical day in the Upperline summer program look like?